Our Imperishable Inheritance In Jesus

 God is Faithful

 Chisholm wrote over 1,200 Christian poems over his lifetime.
-The best known is the hymn, “Great Is Thy Faithfulness” based on the Scripture above.
-The Bible sometimes speaks of the saving blessings and benefits Christ’s followers receive as our inheritance, portion, or heritage in Jesus.
+The best-known is the hymn “Great Is Thy Faithfulness,” based on the Scripture above.
+The Bible sometimes speaks of the saving blessings and benefits Christ’s followers receive as our inheritance, our portion, or our heritage in Jesus.

 Another Great Passage